rzubala/invoice-reminder/README.md

 # invoice-reminder
 InvoiceReminder

-Android application to remind the user about unpaid invoices
+Android application to remind the user about unpaid invoices.

+---
+Icon made by Freepik from www.flaticon.com